2023 Most Popular Finance & Financial Management Bachelor's Degree Schools in Ohio

 On average, finance graduates from OHIO Athens take out $22,340 in student loans while working on their Bachelor's Degree.
 This translates to an average monthly loan payment of $425, based on a 10-year repayment plan.

-Out of the 41 schools in Ohio that were part of this year’s ranking, University of Dayton landed the # 5 spot on the list.
-Located in the midsize city of Dayton, UDayton is a private not-for-profit college with a fairly large student population.
+A rank of #5 on this year’s list means University of Dayton is a great place for finance and financial management students working on their bachelor’s degree.
+Located in the midsize city of Dayton, UDayton is a private not-for-profit school with a large student population.

 Women make up 21% of the finance majors at the school.